Roslyn10/CyberStarter/README.md

 7. Open the website with the link: [CyberStarter langing page](https://cyberstarter.surge.sh/) and let the learning begin

-8. **Or open the website locally**: Make sure the following localhost URLs are available:
+8. **Or open the website locally**: Make sure one of the following localhost URLs are available:
    - http://127.0.0.1:5500
    - http://localhost:3000
    - http://localhost:5000